awinml/qg-lta/README.md

 * Modify the `config.py` file to set up the paths (if the paths are different) where your GloVE, SquAD and NewsQA datasets, and where your models will be saved (output directory).
 Also set gpu=False if GPU is not present.
 * Create a Python virtual environment, source to it: `mkvirualenv qa-env ; workon qa-env` if you use virtualenvwrapper
 * The versions of many dependencies in the requirements.txt have been bumped up for better compatibility.
 The changes have been mentioned in the file.
-* Install the dependencies: `pip install -r requirements.txt ; python -m spacy download en`
-* Run `python config.py` to update directory paths and set GPU parameter for training.
-* Run `python make_dataset.py` to download SquAD dataset, and join SQuAD and NewsQA datasets into a single file
-* Run `python preprocessing.py` to preprocess the data
-* Run `python train.py` to train the model with hyper-parameters found in `config.py`
-* Run `python eval.py` on a test file to generate your own questions!